Odiyan Box Office Collections (Day 1): The Mohanlal Starrer Registers A Fabulous Opening!

 Well, the advance booking for Odiyan was solid with most of the shows having been sold out even before the release day.
 The evening shows were indeed jam-packed with audiences flocking in to the theatres in large numbers.

-The Expected Collections
+The Day 1 Collections

-An official update regarding the show count and collections are yet to be revealed.
-Odiyan is expected to have collected above 10 Lakhs on its opening day at the Kochi multiplexes.
+According to a report by Forum Keralam, Odiyan had as many as 37 shows on its opening day at the Kochi multiplexes.
+Reportedly, the film went on to fetch 12.66 Lakhs on day 1, which are indeed fabulous numbers.

 The Day 1 Topper At The Kochi Multiplexes